 Adults who need behavioral health services and supports can choose from a number of community based private providers located in neighborhoods throughout the District.
 You can contact the provider of your choice directly or you can call the ACCESS Helpline at 1-888-793-4357 and talk with a behavioral health professional who will guide you through the process.

-The Department 's goal is to deliver behavioral health services that promote recovery, respect cultural and linguistic diversity, and are choice-driven through the Behavioral Health Rehabilitation Services system for community-based care or MHRS.
+The Department 's goal is to deliver behavioral health services that promote recovery, respect cultural and linguistic diversity, and are choice-driven through the Mental Health Rehabilitation Services system for community-based care or MHRS.
 The MHRS system is based on individualized services and supports.

 Services include diagnostic/assessment services, counseling, medication, intensive day treatment and crisis/emergency services.
 Individualized behavioral health services are supported by rehabilitation programs, peer supports, supportive employment opportunities, housing assistance and a range of community housing alternatives to facility-based care.